caleblong91/AgileTrack/README.md

 - Python 3.8+
 - Node.js 14+
 - PostgreSQL (or SQLite for development)
-- Redis (optional, for background tasks)
+- Redis (required for Celery background tasks)
 - Git account with API access (for GitHub integration)

 ### Installation